Sarakina, Thessaloniki

 Sarakina (Σαρακήνα) is a village and a community of the Lagkadas municipality.
 Before the 2011 local government reform it was part of the municipality of Kallindoia, of which it was a municipal district.
-The 2011 census recorded 71 inhabitants in the village and 149 inhabitants in the community of Sarakina.
+The 2021 census recorded 120 inhabitants in the community of Sarakina.
 The community of Sarakina covers an area of 16.562 km2.

 Administrative division

 The community of Sarakina consists of two separate settlements: